9 Jul 2014

 This is the first in a series of three blog posts documenting current activities in the UK to repaint and restore ghostsigns.
 It is worth referring to my general discussion of the issues and debates connected to this practice, a previous blog post titled ‘A Fresh Lick of Paint‘.
+See also ‘Restoration Period‘ for a more extended take on themes relating to protection and preservation.

 This former ghostsign advertised the Palladium Cinema in Morecambe which, along with the supposed ‘entrance through the arcade’, disappeared some 50 years ago.
 The sign itself is dated to the early 1900s and its state of decay caught the eye of locals Shane Johnstone and Graham Cass.
 They, with support from Kate Drummond and Lancaster City Council, set about the restoration effort that was completed in April 2014.